Incident Response Training

 - Preventing Web and Email Server Attacks (IR205)

 Participants will be introduced to common web and email vulnerabilities, as well as the technologies of encryption and authentication to enhance web and email security.
-This exercise uses an interactive approach to facilitate realistic technical training and interaction opportunities for learners.
+This course uses an active participation approach to facilitate realistic technical training and interaction opportunities for learners.

 Experience these benefits and more: